 - Meet the minimum levels of the EMT entrance exam.
-The test will be administered in May prior to the August EMT program and in November prior to the February EMT class.
+The TEAS will be administered in April and May prior to the August EMT program and in October and November prior to the February EMT program.
 Applicants will be notified of the results.
 Only applicants who meet the required scores will receive a program application. - 2.
 Submit a completed application form to the EMS office by the required application deadline. - 3.
 Provide at least two (2) letters of recommendation with the application, one of which should be from a health care professional. - 4.
 Complete a Criminal Background Check.